 I have always wondered what life was like back in the day, strolling into a jazz bar in the 60s listening to the live rhythm that filled the streets, dancing to every beat, without a care in the world.
-Watching a season of Mad Men took me there, not that I wished I was to be part of that chauvinistic era, I just wanted a taste.
+Or maybe even learning to play the sax so that I could really join in!
+Watching a season of Mad Men took me there, not that I wished I was to be part of that chauvinistic era, I just wanted a taste

 I recently wrote about the things I loved about New Orleans and said I would touch on the jazz and blues in a separate post – well if you havn´t already guessed, here it is.
 Anyone you ask will tell you that New Orleans is the birth place of Jazz and if you ask them where the best place is to listen to some live music they´ll send you to Frenchmen street.
 Thats where we spent our first 2 nights, roaming the busy street – including the more rowdy, less classy bourbon street.
 This was fun and it is worth seeing, however, it is full of tourists and there never is a place to sit to just appreciate the music.

 I love live music, unless its punk rock or heavy metal, but I admit I can´t dance to it unless its RnB or Hip Hop.
 So then all that´s left to do is to awkwardly stand/ sway/ two step.
 Another option you have on Frenchmen street, which was actually my preferred option, was to stand on the street corners with your drink in hand and watch the street artist blow away – and boy are they good.
 It´s like the music runs in their veins!

 But I´m not here to talk about the most talked about streets of New Orleans.
 I want to introduce you to a bar that took my breath away and tell you a little story about it, like I said before, the attraction of New Orleans is it´s many stories.